 What Search Algorithm is and How it Works

-The algorithms are programmed, ran, and tweaked by engineers and those that pass their series of tests are hooked up to search spiders or bots.
-The links found in every website are traced by these bots and follows where the links lead to.
-It’s also the job of bots to index what they found and store these information in a massive virtual database (think 100 million gigabytes).
+The algorithms are programmed, run, and tweaked by engineers, and those that pass their series of tests are hooked up to search spiders or bots.
+These bots trace the links found on every website and follow where the links lead to.
+It’s also the job of bots to index what they see and store this information in a massive virtual database (think 100 million gigabytes).

-It’s long been a running joke among search marketers and other specialists with Internet-based fortes to prepare their sites, as well as their clients’, whenever Google announces an imminent algorithm update or a new system altogether.
-The tall tales are warranted by horror stories experienced by websites who have been found to practice suspicious SEO techniques and post low-quality content.
-Google’s search algorithms are notorious for throwing flawed websites, even if they used to have high rankings, to farther SERPs in favor of those that publish great content and uphold the search engines’ webmaster guidelines.
+It’s long been a running joke among search marketers and other specialists with Internet-based fortes to prepare their sites, as well as their clients, whenever Google announces an imminent algorithm update or a new system altogether.
+The tall tales are warranted by horror stories experienced by websites that have been found to practice suspicious SEO techniques and post low-quality content.
+Google’s search algorithms are notorious for throwing flawed websites, even if they used to have high rankings, to farther SERPs in favor of those that publish great content and uphold the search engine’s webmaster guidelines.

 In 2009, Google released Caffeine, a search algorithm meant to scrutinize the architectural structure of the websites on their index and those of the ones that have yet to be crawled.
-Site infrastructure factored into the rankings and this allowed Google to update their search index to a much more dynamic and organized way of cataloging the millions of links found in their database.
+Site infrastructure factored into the rankings, and this allowed Google to update its search index to a much more dynamic and organized way of cataloging the millions of links found in its database.
 This change wasn’t necessarily felt as Caffeine was supposed to be an under-the-hood update and to primarily benefit Google in turning up search results.

-Rolled out in 2011 and is still active to this day, Google Panda was created to target sites that publish low quality content and penalize them if possible.
-It was during this update when content was considered king, as it played a central role in the analysis and evaluation of websites.
-On its initial release, the Panda searched Google’s index for sites that had duplicates, hefty advertisements, and other erroneous techniques such as the employment of black-hat SEO.
+Rolled out in 2011 and is still active to this day, Google Panda was created to target sites that publish low-quality content and penalize them if possible.
+It was during this update that content was considered king, as it played a central role in the analysis and evaluation of websites.
+On its initial release, the Panda searched Google’s index for sites that had duplicates, hefty advertisements, and other erroneous techniques, such as the employment of black-hat SEO.

-Today, Google has released 25 updates for Panda alone and a 26th update has been confirmed in July this year.
-However, there has been no word yet as to whether when this update will be circulated or if it’s been on the move already.
+Today, Google has released 25 updates for Panda alone, and a 26th update has been confirmed in July this year.
+However, there has been no word yet as to whether this update will be circulated or if it’s been on the move already.

 After identifying and penalizing the websites that had poor content, it was time for Google to focus on and correct maligned SEO practices.
 In 2012, the search giant rolled out Google Penguin to regulate websites that were considered spammy or overly-optimized.
 The Penguin targeted sites that manifested keyword stuffing as well as those that practice black-hat SEO.
 On the other hand, this algorithm rewarded the sites that use white-hat SEO and that are of high quality in a generic sense.

 Penguin 1.0 and the first series of updates that followed the original algorithm also focused on sites that make use of manipulated links so that they could generate traffic.
-It also penalized sites that contained links that are irrelevant to its industry or niche.
-This year, Google refreshed Penguin yet again and it has started digging deeper into websites for spam and dubious link building tactics, such as buying of links in the pretext of attracting natural traffic.
+It also penalized sites that contained links that were irrelevant to their industry or niche.
+This year, Google refreshed Penguin yet again, and it has started digging deeper into websites for spam and dubious link-building tactics, such as buying links under the pretext of attracting natural traffic.

-Taking flight just in time for Google’s 15th anniversary, the Hummingbird update was designed to embody the special characteristics of the creature it was named after: for one thing, speed and for another, precision.
-The Hummingbird has been unleashed since August but Google didn’t announce it until the day before its 15th anniversary on September 27.
+Taking flight just in time for Google’s 15th anniversary, the Hummingbird update was designed to embody the special characteristics of the creature it was named after: for one thing, speed, and another, precision.
+The Hummingbird has been unleashed since August, but Google didn’t announce it until the day before its 15th anniversary on September 27.

-One of the significant upshots of Hummingbird is that Google was able to refresh not just their index but their search engine as well.
-However, they also retained important elements such as the search algorithms they previously created.
+One of the significant upshots of Hummingbird is that Google was able to refresh not just its index but its search engine as well.
+However, they also retained important elements, such as the search algorithms they previously created.